-The Future of Jobs survey found that 73% of all companies are planning to adopt machine learning in some form within the next three years.
+The Future of Jobs Report found that 73% of all companies are planning to adopt machine learning in some form within the next three years.
 That impact will be most immediately felt in the information and communications technology (ICT) sector, with 91% of survey respondents planning to adopt machine learning by 2022.

 By some estimates, new technologies (such as machine learning) may displace 75 million jobs over the next three years.
-Yet the potential for new roles to emerge is even larger, representing a predicted 133 million jobs — a significant net growth in employment.
+Yet, the potential for new roles to emerge is even larger, representing a predicted 133 million jobs — a significant net growth in employment.

 Changing roles and new jobs in machine learning

-According to the Future of Jobs report, this massive shift toward machine learning adoption will require reskilling of at least 54% of the current workforce, as well as broad education and training support to accommodate the new roles.
+According to The Future of Jobs Report, this massive shift toward machine learning adoption will require reskilling of at least 54% of the current workforce, as well as broad education and training support to accommodate the new roles.

 In other words: Human creativity, deep work and cognitively demanding tasks will get a boost as manual administrative asks such as data entry, bookkeeping and accounting are handled through automation.

-While the reality of automation becoming mainstream brings up very real concerns around job displacement, companies can prepare by devoting resources and attention to the growth of key machine learning-related roles, include data analysts and scientists, AI and machine learning specialists, process automation experts and human-machine interaction designers.
+While the reality of automation becoming mainstream brings up very real concerns around job displacement, companies can prepare by devoting resources and attention to the growth of key machine learning-related roles, including data analysts and scientists, AI and machine learning specialists, process automation experts and human-machine interaction designers.
 Complementary roles such as robotics engineers, blockchain specialists and information security analysts will also grow as a result.